jamesdbrock/monadic-parsers-at-input-boundary/README.md

 computer, and from the rest of the world.
 On that process boundary, the process has input and output.
 The process views its inputs and outputs as either discrete events like signals and mouse clicks, or as byte streams.
-It can send byte streams to files or sockets, and it can receive byte streams from files or sockets.

-A “byte stream” also includes filenames, web brower form field values, GIFs, or anything else represented in process memory as an array of bytes.
+The term “byte stream” includes any string-like thing, like filenames, web brower form field values, GIFs, or anything else represented in process memory as an array of bytes.

 Sending a byte stream is easy.
 We write a byte stream and we send it,